mike-scott/osfoundries/src/content/blog/multi-arch-containers.md

 > “The great thing about Docker is that your developers run the exact same container as what runs in production.”

-This is what the Docker hype is about, creating reproducibile enviroments for applications.
-The technology enables us to create lightweight secure microservices which run on an array of SoCs that can be updated over the air in a matter of seconds.
-We believe that accelerating code delivery will utimately reduce time to market.
+This is what the Docker hype is about, creating reproducibile environments for applications.
+The technology enables us to create lightweight, secure microservices which run on an array of SoCs that can be updated over the air in a matter of seconds.
+We believe that accelerating code delivery will ultimately reduce time to market.
 Hype aside, Docker has matured and has become a foundational building block of our microPlatforms.

 ## Complexity